 In Year 10 students are assessed during a variety of practical topics such as monologues, duologues, Theatre Practitioners and scripted performance.
 Another part of Year 10 involves a theatre trip to see a live theatrical production in which students must write a written response to the action.
 This preparation work will go onto support the live theatre review section of the written exam that students sit in year 11 (40% of the course).
 Throughout the 2 GCSE years, students will study extensively Willy Russell’s ‘Blood Brothers’, taking both a practical and theoretical approach to how an actor can engage with the scripted text.
 There is also an externally examined practical performance which is 30% towards their final GCSE.
 This unit involves students performing 2 extracts from a scripted play and performing these to a visiting examiner.

 At KS3 students will have the opportunity to involve themselves in extracurricular activities, such as the Broadoak Theatre Company and our annual Key Stage 3 school production, which is extremely well received and is a highlight on the school calendar.
-We also stage an annual whole school musical in which students from all year groups are encouraged to get involved, both on the stage and backstage, last year we successfully stages ‘The Wiz’, the cooler retelling of Dorothy from Kansas and her trip down the yellow brick road, and this November, we step back in time, with ‘Back to the 80’s- a jaunt through your favourite 80’s tunes, complete with single white glove.
+We also stage an annual whole school musical in which students from all year groups are encouraged to get involved, both on the stage and backstage, performances of note have been ‘The Wiz’, the cooler retelling of Dorothy from Kansas and her trip down the yellow brick road, and ‘Back to the 80’s- a jaunt through your favourite 80’s tunes, complete with single white glove.